triton-inference-server/server/docs/protocol/extension_sequence.md

 “sequence_start” and “sequence_end” parameters to indicate the start and end of sequences.

-Because this extension is supported, Triton reports either "sequence" or "sequence(string_id)" in the extensions field of its Server Metadata depending on whether the type of the supplied "sequence_id" parameter is 64-bit unsigned integer or string, respectively.
+Because this extension is supported, Triton reports "sequence" in the extensions field of its Server Metadata.
+Triton may additionally report "sequence(string_id)" in the extensions field of the Server Metadata if the "sequence_id" parameter supports string types.

 - "sequence_id" : a string or uint64 value that identifies the sequence to which a request belongs.
 All inference requests that belong to the same sequence